 1833 - Lowering of Church RoadIn 1833 the level of the road running past St Giles church was lowered to make passage easier for the horse-drawn coaches.
 The lowered road level can be seen in the modern photographs below, originally the road would have been at the same level as the churchyard, immediately adjacent to the church.

 This led to the resiting of the two entrances to St. Giles churchyard.
 The original positions are indicated by two arrows pointing toward Church Road in the diagram below.
 Note that the main part of the churchyard shown in this diagram did not exist at this time.
 It was added at the very end of the nineteenth century.

 1834 - Pratts Bottom to Dunton Green, also changes in FarnboroughThis major change diverted the route for several miles between Pratts Bottom and Dunton Green, to use a new easily graded road that had been built down Polehill.
 The original Old Polehill road was far too steep and twisty for use by large coaches.
 It still exists, although now since the advent of the M25 only usable as a cycle route.
 This change meant that the village of Knockholt no longer benefitted from trade associated with the turnpike, although ironically the new alignment does pass by the later Knockholt station, opened in 1868..

 |The old and new routes from Pratts Bottom||Proposed change in Farnborough|

 |Knockholt Station||The new descent down Polehill|

-The second and more minor part of the proposal was to change the route through Farnborough Village, again presumably to make passage easier for the coaches.
+The second and more minor part of the proposal was to straighten the route through Farnborough Village, again presumably to make passage easier for the coaches.
 The plan suggests that the new alignment would have been close to the rear of the New Inn (now the Change of Horses pub), which is known to have had extensive stabling for horses being used on the turnpike.
-The second change was never carried out.
+This second change was never carried out.

 1835 - New branch road near Dunton Green